CodeEzpro/rugplay_enhanced/README.md

 > [!CAUTION]
 > The server has a maximum of 100,000 requests per day.
 If someone tries to reach the limit or adds garbage to the list, I will simply add a whitelist and rate-limit the server.

+## Instalation
+1. Turn on developer mode on your browser
+2. Download the wanted version from release menu
+3. Unpack the ZIP file
+4. with the button, load unpacked extension

 ## Roadmap
 - [ ] Add authentification with rugplay user token
 - [ ] Custom user profile banner